NucleusEngineering/serverless/.journey/tutorial.neos.md

 artifactregistry.googleapis.com">
 </walkthrough-enable-apis>

-You can use the build in
+You can use the builtin
 <walkthrough-editor-spotlight spotlightId="menu-terminal-new-terminal">
 Cloud Shell Terminal
 </walkthrough-editor-spotlight>